tillbiskup/aspecd/docs/roadmap.rst

     Need to decide whether this goes into plotter properties or gets handled as proper annotations; probably the former, but a good starting point to think about the latter.
   * If figure is plotted twice using automatically generated filenames, use different filenames (e.g. increment number).
+  * Axis direction can be switched (*e.g.*, for FTIR data, hence not needing to set axis limits in reverse order)

 * Processing